charleszardo/RubyProjects/readme.md

 # Ruby Projects

-Two small command line projects written in Ruby which use a common dictionary:  Word Chains, Hangman, and Mastermind.
+Two small Ruby command line projects which use a common dictionary.

 ### Word Chains
 Based on rubyquiz.com #44, ["Word Chains"](http://rubyquiz.com/quiz44.html).
 Word Chains takes two words of equal length as commond line arguments and builds a chain of words connecting the first to the second, if such a chain exists.
 Every word in the chain must both be in the dictionary and exactly one letter different from the previous word.